Home » News » Industry News » Best Steel Sheet for Your Money

 1. Assess the Application Environment and Corrosion Risk

-The first step in selecting steel plate is to consider the environment it will encounter, including temperature, pressure, and the chemical composition of the medium.
+The first step in choosing steel plate is to think about the environment it will face.
+This includes temperature, pressure, and the chemical makeup of the material.
 Higher temperatures and chloride concentrations significantly increase the risk of pitting, crevice corrosion, and stress corrosion cracking.

 In general environments, standard 304 or 316 austenitic stainless steel is the most cost-effective option.
-However, for any environment involving seawater, hot brines, or highly concentrated acids, higher alloyed materials, such as super-duplex steel or nickel alloys, must be considered.
+For environments with seawater, hot brines, or strong acids, use higher alloyed materials.
+Super-duplex steel or nickel alloys are good options.

 2. Determine the Required Mechanical Strength and Thickness